keu/docs/guides/executing-notebooks.md

 4. Create your DAG with the `PapermillOperator` to execute your notebook.
 The operator requires the following arguments:

     - `input_nb`: The notebook you want to run.
-    - `output_nb`: The path to your output notebook (i.e. the notebook which shows the results of the notebook execution).
+    - `output_nb`: The path to your output notebook.
+For example, the notebook that shows the results of the notebook execution.
     - `parameters`: A JSON dictionary of any parameters you are passing to your notebook.

     The example DAG looks like this: